 The Champagne wine region might be famous for its sparkling wine, but other types of wine are also produced here, although in smaller quantities (because of the popularity of champagne).
 Non-sparkling still wines are sold under the designation Coteaux Champenois; the rosé designation is Rosé des Riceys; and the vin the liqueur is Ratafia de Champagne.

 France is renown throughout the world for its high-end quality wines and a rich wine history that dates back to the 6th century BC.
-Aficionados and connoisseurs everywhere can enjoy the delicate body and intricate flavours of this sparkling white wine and build their own collection of beautifully produced champagne, which they can add to their Spiral Cellar.
+Aficionados and connoisseurs everywhere can enjoy the delicate body and intricate flavours of this sparkling white wine and build their own collection of beautifully produced champagne, which they can add to their Spiral Cellar on a perfect wine room.